A Population Council-led consortium using innovative research and evaluation to improve healthy behaviors and norms across key global health areas.

 High-quality services are critical to improved health.
-However, even when these services exist, broader factors like social norms and belief systems hinder people from accessing those services.
-Social and behavior change programs raise awareness, reduce misinformation, and address barriers that prevent individuals, families, and communities from practicing health behaviors and seeking health services in a timely fashion.
+However, even where these services exist, broader factors like social norms and belief systems hinder people from accessing those services.
+Social and behavior change (SBC) programs raise awareness, reduce misinformation, and address barriers that prevent individuals, families, and communities from practicing health behaviors and seeking health services in a timely fashion.

 The flagship USAID social behavior change research project, Breakthrough RESEARCH—a sister project to Breakthrough ACTION—is providing global and country-level technical leadership in SBC advocacy, design, implementation, research, and evaluation.

 Breakthrough RESEARCH is supporting countries to improve health and development by equipping governments, implementing partners, service delivery organizations, and donors with the data and evidence they need to integrate proven and cost-effective SBC approaches into their programs.
 The project pursues four main objectives:

 - Build consensus around priority SBC research agendas by engaging key stakeholders to establish priorities and identify research gaps to improve SBC programs and approaches.

 - Generate rapid and high-quality evidence to enhance SBC programs by using state-of-the-art research and evaluation methods to generate data that can be used to inform real-time program adaptation as well as longer term planning.